EdFuentetaja/EdFuentetaja.github.io/_posts/2017-05-01-m_m_gnu_radio_analysis.markdown

 I'll conclude here this article.
 It has been a long journey for me to reach some of the secrets inside the M&M timing function and I hope this information can be useful to whoever has an interest in this rather esoteric matters.

-On the he next article I will explore a different synchronization technique I have tried during the course of this analysis and that is able to produce results closer to the "exact" timing already mentioned.
+On the next article I will explore a different synchronization technique I have tried during the course of this analysis and that is able to produce results closer to the "exact" timing already mentioned.

 [funwithelectronics_ais]: http://www.funwithelectronics.com/?id=9